-As a Consultant, my role centers around delivering insight that helps our clients make decisions that achieve their desired business outcomes.
+As a Senior Consultant, my role centers around delivering insight that helps our clients make decisions that achieve their desired business outcomes.
 A large part of that begins by conducting user research and drawing insight from the data acquired.

 Sometimes my role involves training or facilitating people to find their own stories.
 On top of that, to help achieve real impact in a commercial world, I also have to understand our clients’ businesses, their company processes and the cultural nuances that would otherwise eat my recommendations for breakfast.